Private session narratives

 Full copyright permission to publish all narratives was provided by the Royal Commission into Institutional Responses to Child Sexual Abuse via the Commonwealth of Australia, the primary copyright holder.
 The copyright licence allows SaySorry.org and any person or organisation to ‘share, copy and redistribute the material in any medium or format’, and to ‘adapt, remix, transform, and build upon the material for any purpose, even commercially.’

-In maintaining the integrity of all 44 narratives relating to the Jehovah’s Witnesses organisation, and the intention of the Child Abuse Royal Commission in releasing each individual story as a narrative for sharing, Say Sorry decided not edit or change a single word in any story.
+In maintaining the integrity of all 44 narratives relating to the Jehovah’s Witnesses organisation, and the intention of the Child Abuse Royal Commission in releasing each individual story as a narrative for sharing, Say Sorry decided not to edit or change a single word in any story.
 As such all 44 stories are true to their original published narrative.

 The preamble to the 44 narratives on SaySorry.org accurately states: “All stories are from the Australian Royal Commission into Institutional Responses to Child Sexual Abuse: Final Report.”